 In case of special personal circumstances, students may be allowed an extra opportunity than following from the above text to take an examination or test.
 To apply for this, the student must make a request, in writing, to the Examination Board of the programme.
-In the Case-project period and the Master-thesis, there is no second opportunity to repeat compulsory elements of these courses.
+In the Case Project period and the Master Thesis, there is no second opportunity to repeat compulsory elements of these courses.
 Again, in case of special personal circumstance (beyond personal control, such as serious illness or accidents) the Examination Board and programme management will try to find a solution upon a student's request.

-The procedures for the part of the examination called Master-thesis are outlined in the specific manual 'Guidelines for the Master-thesis'.
-The procedures described in this manual are assumed to be part of the Students' charter.
+The procedures for the part of the examination called "Master Thesis" are outlined in the specific manual 'Guidelines for the Master Thesis'.
+The procedures described in this manual are assumed to be part of the Students' Charter.
+To be able to start with the Master Thesis, all the compulsory courses in quartiles 1 and 2, as well as the Research Proposal course should be successfully completed.